-Honestly, ferns really are a terrarium lovers best friend.
+Ferns really are a terrarium’s best friend.

-For me, it’s rare that a terrarium feels complete without at least one fern.
+From soft and frilly to bold and dramatic, it’s rare that a terrarium feels complete without at least one fern.

 Let’s jump in.